bvis/docker-jenkins/README.md

 ```

-This image can restore a jenkins home backup if you mount a valid directory under the $JENKINS_HOME_BACKUP_DIR variable.
+This image can restore a jenkins home backup if you mount a valid directory under the `$JENKINS_HOME_BACKUP_DIR` variable.
-Internally it will search for this directory, if it exists in the container and the /var/jenkins_home is empty it will copy the content of the first directory in the second.
+Internally it will search for this directory, if it exists in the container and the `/var/jenkins_home` is empty it will copy the content of the last subdirectory found of `$JENKINS_HOME_BACKUP_DIR` in `/var/jenkins_home`.

 When can this be useful?
 When you want not to affect performance to the jenkins process mounting a remote volume but you want to ensure that your content will have a backup.
 Of course this works restoring a backup but for update the backup content you need to do something else, for example you can create a silly job that just copies the content from $JENKINS_HOME to $JENKINS_HOME_BACKUP_DIR.